silverbulletmd/silverbullet/docs/Navigator.md

 * [[Command Palette]]: `Cmd-/`/`Ctrl-/`.
 What you ran most recently first, each row showing its key binding.
 * **Anchor picker**: type `$` into the page picker.
 Every [[Markdown/Anchor]] in the space, with the line it sits on.
 * **Tag picker** — `Ctrl-Alt-t`, or `#` from the page picker.
 Every tag, with how many things carry it.
-* ${widgets.commandButton("Navigator: Tree")}: `Cmd-o`/`Ctrl-o`.
+* ${widgets.commandButton("Navigate: Tree")}: `Cmd-o`/`Ctrl-o`, or `Cmd-Shift-o`/`Ctrl-Shift-o`.
 The space as a tree in the left sidebar, following the editor as you navigate.
 Drag rows to move pages, hover or select a row for rename/delete/new-page buttons, `Space` to peek at a row without leaving the panel.
+On Safari, `Cmd-O` is reserved by the app at the OS level, so web content never even sees the keydown — use `Cmd-Shift-O` there instead; `Cmd-O` works normally in the desktop App and every other browser.
-* ${widgets.commandButton("Navigator: Table of Contents")}: the current page’s headers as a tree in the right sidebar, fully expanded and live as you type.
+* ${widgets.commandButton("Navigate: Outline")}: the current page’s headers as a tree in the right sidebar, fully expanded and live as you type.
-* ${widgets.commandButton("Navigator: Outline Picker")} is the same outline as a modal.
+* ${widgets.commandButton("Navigate: Outline Picker")} is the same outline as a modal.

 # Using a view